lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 System settings
 ---------------

-In the System Settings page, you can see main settings set in Backend.AI server.
+In the System Settings page, you can see main settings of Backend.AI server.
-Currently, it provides several controls which can change settings and setting list features.
+Currently, it provides several controls which can change and list settings.

 .. note::
    We will continue to add broader range of setting controls.